Test in production without watermarks.

 openssl x509 -req -days 365 -sha256 -in server.csr -CA ca.pem -CAkey ca-key.pem -CAcreateserial -out server-cert.pem

-Finally, configure Docker to use these certificates: put them in the right directories and adjust the Docker daemon configuration.
+Finally, configure Docker to use these certificates by placing them in the correct directories and adjusting the Docker daemon configuration.

 Modify the Docker daemon’s configuration to use the generated certificates: